 Tuition fees and other expenses are set by Southern University and A & M College.
 Tuition is based on the number of credit hours enrolled in by the students.
 Fees are subject to change without prior notice.
 Full-time undergraduate fees include the general registration fee, health fee, breakage fee, insurance fee, and student assessed fees.
 Students who are not residents of Louisiana must pay non-resident fees.
-Current fees are found at www.subr.edu.fees.
+The fee schedule is found under Prospective Students (www.subr.edu).